The Phantom Light: Plot

 Strange things start occurring.
 First a fire breaks out near Tom's bed.
 Then, Sam overhears Jim plotting something with Alice and admitting he is not a reporter.
 He fears they may be communist saboteurs.
 Jim has Alice hang a radio aerial out the window of the bunk room, but Tom (whom Claff has untied) sees her do it and sneaks up behind her.
 He hears Jim returning, so he hastily retreats to his bunk.
 When Sam shows up, Jim tells him that he is a naval officer after wreckers out to sink the Mary Fern for the insurance, most of the shares being held by the locals.
 Then Alice informs him that she is a detective from Scotland Yard.

 Jim starts to transmit a warning to the approaching ship, but Bob and Claff are rendered unconscious, the light is sabotaged, and a decoy light is turned on.
 After Jim sends Alice to fetch Sam, Tom knocks Jim out and disables his radio.
 When Alice and Sam return, Tom locks them all in.
 Jim, however, climbs down the side of the lighthouse and swims to the village to alert the coast guard.
 Claff wakes up and unlocks the door, allowing Sam to set about repairing the light.
-They overhear Carey talking to Tom and learn that the doctor is the mastermind.
+They overhear Dr. Carey talking to Tom and learn that the doctor is the mastermind.
 The Mary Fern is saved just in time.
-Then, trapped at the top of the lighthouse, Carey decides to jump.
+Then, trapped at the top of the lighthouse, the doctor decides to jump.